Large-scale simultaneous inference under dependence: Simultaneous inference via closed testing

 Then \emph{coma} is defined as follows.

 \begin{definition}[cost of multiplicity adjustment] For any $S \subseteq{[m]}$, define

 as the cost of multiplicity adjustment when testing $H_S$. \end{definition}

-Note that $\coma(S)$ is a data-dependent quantity which depends on the choice of local test.
-As quick example, $\coma(S) = \frac{m}{|S|}$ if $t_{\alpha}$ is Bonferroni.
-This example concurs with intuition that the cost of multiplicity grows with total dimension $m$, however decreases with the subset dimension $|S|$.
+Note that $\coma(S)$ is a data-dependent quantity that depends on the choice of local test.
+As for a quick example, $\coma(S) = \frac{m}{|S|}$ if $t_{\alpha}$ is Bonferroni and $p(S)$ is small enough.
+This example concurs with the intuition that the cost of multiplicity grows with the total dimension $m$; however, it decreases with the subset dimension $|S|$.
 The following result presents a more general expression for \emph{coma}.